Aryan22g/RecommenderSystem/README.md

 # RecommenderSystem

-Used Machine Learning to build a recommender sys‐ tem based on content based filtering on TMDB 5000 Movie Data.
+Used Machine Learning to build a recommender system based on content based filtering on TMDB 5000 Movie Data.